Jane Rosen

-Jane Rosen (born 1950) is an American artist, working in sculpture, drawing and printmaking.
+Jane Rosen (1950-2025) was an American artist, working in sculpture, drawing and printmaking.
 While Rosen's career was established in her native New York in the 1970s and 80s, with well received exhibitions and a teaching position at the School of Visual Arts, "a trip to Northern California provided an unexpected pivot for her aesthetic vision and her life."
 She lived on both coasts and subsequently began a teaching position at the University of California, Berkeley.
 Rosen "made the break from her urban existence as an artist in New York to a life as an artist on her ranch in California."

 Rosen exhibits in New York, California and across the country.
 Rosen's work has been reviewed in the New York Times, Artforum, Art in America, and Art News.

 Exhibitions

-Since the mid-1970s, Rosen's work has been shown in numerous group and solo exhibitions across the country at venues such as the National Museum of Wildlife Art, Maier Museum of Art at Randolph College, Edward Thorp Gallery, Grace Borgenicht Gallery, Mincher-Wilcox Gallery, Sears-Peyton Gallery, Traver Gallery, Gail Severn Gallery, and P.S.1.
+Since the mid-1970s, Rosen's work has been shown in numerous group and solo exhibitions across the country at venues such as the National Museum of Wildlife Art, Maier Museum of Art at Randolph College, Edward Thorp Gallery, Grace Borgenicht Gallery, Mincher-Wilcox Gallery, Tayloe Piggott Gallery, Sears-Peyton Gallery, Traver Gallery, Gail Severn Gallery, and P.S.1.
 Her work was also selected by the American Academy of Arts and Letters for inclusion in their 2010 and 2015 Annual Invitational exhibits in New York.
 Notable exhibitions include "Judy Pfaff and Jane Rosen," Braunstein/Quay Gallery (2005); "James Castle and Jane Rosen," Tayloe Piggott Gallery (2010); and "A Gathering" with Dozier Bell, Catherine Hamilton, Jane Rosen, and Kiki Smith, Georgia State University's Welch School Gallery (2014).